-The appeals board reports that it is already taking measures to ensure that managers and supervisors are familiar with its updated hiring guide that prescribes the use of an interview format, rating scale, and benchmark answers.
+The appeals board issued a new hiring guide in January 2009, which prescribes the use of an interview format, rating scale, and benchmark answers.
 The guide also instructs that the recruitment file shall be maintained for two years.
-In addition, the appeals board stated it has created and begun utilizing a request-for-hire form, which requires the hiring office to obtain and document appropriate approvals and to include on the form the following information: the number of applications received for the position; the number of applicants interviewed; whether an official personnel file has been reviewed, references contacted, and if the employee is related to an appeals board employee; and an explanation of why the proposed hire is the most qualified candidate.
-The appeals board further asserts that this form will be maintained with the position action package in its personnel services unit for five years.
+In addition, the appeals board created a request-for-hire form, which requires the hiring office to obtain and document appropriate approvals and to include on the form the following information: the number of applications received for the position; the number of applicants interviewed; whether an official personnel file was reviewed, references contacted, and if the employee is related to an appeals board employee; and an explanation of why the proposed hire is the most qualified candidate.
+The appeals board asserts that this form will be maintained with the position action package in its personnel services unit for five years.

-Furthermore, the appeals board reports that it agrees that before implementing another soft hiring freeze for budget reasons, it should consider whether the projected budgetary advantages outweigh the risk of possibly not hiring the most qualified candidates.
-The appeals board also agrees that it should present this option to the board members for their consideration since it would have an impact on the budget, and the board members have the responsibility for adopting and approving the budget.
+Furthermore, the appeals board reports that it agrees that before implementing another soft hiring freeze for budget reasons, it will consider whether the projected budgetary advantages outweigh the risk of possibly not hiring the most qualified candidates.
+The appeals board also agrees that it will present this option to the board members for their consideration since it would have an impact on the budget, and the board members have the responsibility for adopting and approving the budget.